 Sign up for Summer Weekend Highlights email newsletter from Campus Community Connection to get all the latest information on events happening on the weekends this summer!

 Parking permits are required to park on the River Campus between 7:30 a.m. and 7 p.m., Monday through Friday.
 To obtain your parking permit, bring your vehicle registration, license plate number, and student ID card to the Parking Office, 70 Goler House (Entrance is on Celebration Drive).
 Prices vary based on the time of day, lot of choice, and frequency of use.
-More information on parking permits and hours of operation may be found online or by contacting the Parking Office at (585) 275-4524.
+More information on parking permits and hours of operation may be found on the parking website or by contacting the Parking Office at (585) 275-4524.

 The River Campus Libraries offer a world-class research collection – including books, journals, and databases – a wide array of digital media, and a host of services designed to support the needs of students, faculty, and researchers in the 21st century.

-Rush Rhees Library primarily serves academic departments in the humanities and social sciences and is home to a number of special libraries and collections, including Art/Music Library; Rare Books and Special Collections; and the Rossell Hope Robbins Library, which specializes in medieval studies.
+Rush Rhees Library primarily serves academic departments in the humanities and social sciences and is home to a number of special libraries and collections, including Art/Music Library, Rare Books and Special Collections, and the Rossell Hope Robbins Library, which specializes in medieval studies.

 Carlson Science and Engineering Library, located in the heart of the science and technology quad, supports the needs of faculty and students in the science and engineering disciplines.
 A separate library in Bausch and Lomb Hall is dedicated to physics, optics and astronomy.
 For more information, including hours of operation, please visit the libraries website.